• Skip to main content

 Description

-Crispy on the outside, and soft and chewy inside, these gluten-free snickerdoodles are perfect for Christmas and the holiday season.
-A batch of these snickerdoodle cookies comes together very quickly, and they are great as homemade gifts or just snacking on whenever you have a craving for sweet cookies!
-Also dairy-free, but no one would know, so make sure you keep this easy snickerdoodle recipe handy!
+These gluten-free snickerdoodles are crispy on the outside, and soft and chewy inside, and are perfect for Christmas and the holiday season.
+A batch of these snickerdoodle cookies come together quickly, and are great as homemade gifts or just snacking on whenever you crave sweet cookies!
+Also dairy-free.

 Ingredients